rebroad/xfce4-xr-desktop/adapt_breezy_desktop_for_xfce4_with_3d_rendering.plan.md

 **Implementation:**

-- Use xrandr to create virtual outputs (similar to existing `virtualdisplay_xfce4.py`)
+- Use xrandr to create and manage modes on the dummy output (similar to existing `virtualdisplay_xfce4.py`)
-- Store display metadata (width, height, position, ID)
+- Store display metadata (width, height, position, ID) in JSON only as auxiliary state (e.g. PIDs and settings), not as the authority on whether a display really exists
+- Treat RANDR/X11 as the single source of truth for which virtual displays/modes are active
 - Communicate with renderer via IPC (shared memory or D-Bus)

 ### Phase 4: Implement 3D Renderer Application

-**Goal:** Create standalone OpenGL application that renders virtual displays in 3D space
+**Goal:** Create standalone OpenGL application that renders virtual displays in 3D space, without any synthetic data/stub behaviour.

 **Important:** Design the architecture with Phase 2 (direct 3D app rendering) in mind.
 The renderer should be structured to easily accept both captured 2D frames and direct 3D surfaces in the future.